-“The bridge question has again been revived after many years of slumber, and business men in Quebec seem hopeful that something will come of it, though the placing of a subsidy on the statute book is but a small part of the work to be accomplished, as some of its enthusiastic promoters will, ere long, discover.
-Both Federal and Provincial Governments seem disposed to contribute towards the cost, and the City of Quebec will also be expected to do its share.
+“The bridge question has again been revived after many years of slumber, and business men in Quebec seem hopeful that something will come of it, though the placing of a subsidy on the statute book is but a small part of the work to be accomplished, as some of its enthusiastic promoters will, ere long, discover,” reads a report published by the defunct Québec Morning Chronicle newspaper in 1897.
+“Both Federal and Provincial Governments seem disposed to contribute towards the cost, and the City of Quebec will also be expected to do its share.”

-A second attempt, this by a different company, was made at building the bridge; however, it also failed.
-The bridge’s span was so large it required some innovation, and the second company responded by building the bridge’s middle portion onshore before floating it out to the middle of the river and lifting it to complete the span.
+A different set of engineers made a second attempt at building the bridge; however, it also failed.
+The bridge’s large span required an innovative approach to build, so the new engineers assembled the bridge’s middle portion onshore before floating it out to the middle of the river and lifting it to complete the span.

 Construction continued the following year and was completed in August 1919 at a cost of $25 million.

-Today, the bridge holds three highway lanes; one rail line; and a pedestrian walkway.
-It has also previously carried a streetcar line.
+Today, the bridge holds three highway lanes, one rail line and a pedestrian walkway.
+It previously carried a streetcar line.

-The obverse features the “effigie du Bonhomme Carnaval” alongside the “valeur de $1” and the words “non valide apres le 20 Fevrier 1983.”
+The obverse features the “effigie du Bonhomme Carnaval” alongside the “valeur de $1” and the phrase “non valide apres le 20 Fevrier 1983.”

 It was one of three trade dollars struck for the carnival that year.